~Kapitel des Vogels~

 "Be careful, everyone!"
 Mytho said.
 "This man has the power to control reality itself.
 He has caused much pain and suffering to both the towns of Kinkan and Ginkan!"

 Drosselmeyer cackled.
 "You see, it was I who spurred on your fighting and wars with one another, for that is the way to a greater tragedy.
-To this end, I have put Kinkan through peril many times to create tragedy in this happy town, for longer than many of you can remember.
+To this end, I have put Kinkan through peril many times to create tragedy in this happy town, for longer than many of you can recall.
 Surely you remember, people of Kinkan, when the Prince and the Raven appeared here in the town?
 That bright red light that lit up the blackened sky?"

 The Kinkan townsfolk looked at each other, murmuring among themselves.